 The Wardrobe Therapist

-If you are feeling brave, employ a Wardrobe Therapist to go through your cupboards and advise you to keep, chuck, donate or sell each piece of clothing and footwear.
+If you are feeling brave, employ a Wardrobe Therapist to go through your cupboards for a structured wardrobe detox.
+They’ll advise you on what to keep, chuck, donate or sell with none of the guilt or sentiment you attach to particular pieces of clothing and footwear.

 The benefit of a service like this is that, although it costs money, your therapist will explain which clothes suit your body shape and colouring so you shouldn’t make the same mistakes again and you’ll be able to make money back from your previous erroneous purchases.

-You can swap your unwanted clothing for items of a similar value on online swapshops or sell it on a auction site such as eBay or ebid.net to make a little money.
+You can swap your unwanted clothing for items of a similar value on online swap shops or sell it on a auction site such as eBay, Shpock or gumtree to make a little money.
 You may not be guaranteed a high price, but if the bidding takes off and you have a few people interested you might get more than you bargained for and the possibility of getting a good sale makes it more exciting than some other options.

 If you’ve got good sewing skills you could try altering items which you don’t wear or which don’t fit you any more.